|Language:||English • français • italiano • português • español|

 The result of this decision is that flexion/extension has the same sign for left and right legs, but inward/outward rotation and abduction/adduction have opposite signs.

-The user can change this by negating the necessary terms when the joint angle is defined in the Compute Model Based Items Dialog
+The user can change this by negating the necessary terms when the joint angle is defined in the Compute Model Based Items Dialog.
+Refer here for an example.

 The Joint Coordinate System

-Visual3D calculates Joint Angles using a Cardan sequence of rotations.
-For the Visual3D default segment coordinate system (z-up, y-anterior) the cardan sequense x-y-z is equivalent to the Joint Coordinate System.
+As a default, Visual3D calculates Joint Angles using a Cardan sequence of rotations.
+In the section Visual3D Default Joint Angle Conventions on this page, we detailed the Visual3D default segment coordinate system (z-up, y-anterior).
+Therefore the cardan sequence X-Y-Z is equivalent to the Joint Coordinate System.

 In early versions of Visual3D (version 2 and lower), we output the 3 components of the Cardan angle in terms of the first, second and third rotation.
 This was confusing to people because the edit report dialog refers to the first three components as XYZ.
 In Version 3.00.3 we changed the output so that the X component of the joint angle refers to the rotation about the X axis regardless of the sequence, similarly for Y and Z rotations.